 If you live on a priority snow and ice route, move your car off-street whenever possible.
 Also be prepared that snow berms may block your car or driveway.
 If you need to remove these berms be sure to shovel snow where it can be absorbed in the ground, not in the street, sidewalk, or other pathways. [back to top]

 During major events, PBOT will require traction devices -- traction tires or chains -- for W Burnside Street (west of NW 23rd Avenue) and SW Sam Jackson Park Road.
 These requirements will be enforced by the Portland Police Bureau and Oregon Health & Science University (OHSU) Police.
 Electronic message boards will indicate when chains are required.
 There will be areas set aside to chain your vehicle.
-Failure to use vehicle traction devices where required is a Class C traffic violation (ORS 815.140) carrying a $170 penalty.
+Failure to use vehicle traction devices where required is a Class C traffic violation (ORS 815.140) with a presumptive fine of $170.

 PBOT advises the use of traction devices to get to or from our priority snow and ice routes and to use EXTREME CAUTION driving at higher elevations.
 Use this same caution in areas more prone to freezing first such as bridges, overpasses, and steep hills.
 Examples in the west hills include NW Cornell Road, NW Germantown Road, NW Skyline Boulevard, SW Bancroft Street, and SW Hamilton Street.
 Examples on the eastside include SE Flavel Road, Marine Drive, and the areas surrounding Mount Scott, Mount Tabor, and Rocky Butte.